DopplerHQ/terraform-provider-doppler/docs/resources/project.md

 page_title: "doppler_project Resource - terraform-provider-doppler"
 subcategory: ""
 description: |-
-	Manages a Doppler project.
+	Manage a Doppler project.
 ---

 # doppler_project (Resource, Pre-Release)

 **This resource is in pre-release and is not intended to be used in production.**

-Manages a Doppler project.
+Manage a Doppler project.

 ## Example Usage